frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 ### Cancelling E Way Bill

-The process is similar to cancelling of IRN.
+The process is similar to the cancellation of IRN.
 Click on Cancel E Way Bill and then enter reason and remarks for cancellation.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_cancel_ewaybill_button.png">